Homemade Chicken Burgers Recipe

 Ingredients and substitutes

-- Chicken - I'm using ground chicken thighs but you can use breast as well.
-Just adjust the cooking time to ensure you don't overcook it.
+- Chicken – I’m using ground chicken thighs, but you can also use breasts.
+Just adjust the cooking time to avoid overcooking.

-- Garlic - A little goes a long way.
-Make sure to grate it finely so you don't bite into large chunks of garlic.
-You can also use ¼ teaspoon garlic powder.
+- Garlic – A little goes a long way.
+Make sure to grate it finely so you don’t bite into large chunks of garlic.
+You can also use 1/4 tsp garlic powder.

 - Bread crumbs – This adds stability and helps absorb excess moisture in the patties.

-- Eggs - Help hold all the ingredients together and prevents it from falling apart.
+- Eggs – Help hold all the ingredients together and prevent them from falling apart.

-- Optional ingredients - These patty are very versatile and you can add or substract many ingredients.
-For example you can add 1 teaspoon dijon mustard, siracha, lemon juice, fresh parsley.
-You can also serve these topped or wrap with grilled bacon.
+- Optional ingredients – These patties are very versatile, and you can add or subtract many ingredients.
+For example, you can add 1 tsp dijon mustard, sriracha, lemon juice, and fresh parsley.
+You can also serve these topped or wrapped with grilled bacon.

 - In a large bowl, combine the ground chicken with all other ingredients (except the oil).

-Pro tip - The 4 large burgers will be approximately 8 oz or 250 grams each and 4 medium will be about 6 oz or 160 grams each. - Dip your hands in water (this prevents sticking) and helps shape the patties.
-Make a ball then flatten and shape edges.
+- Dip your hands in water (this prevents sticking) and helps shape the patties.
+Make a ball, then flatten and shape the edges.

 Grill patties

 - Add the oil and place the burger on the grill for 3 to 4 minutes on each side until done.
 Flip them gently using a metal spatula.
-For the last minute – add the sliced cheese (optional).
+Add the sliced cheese (optional) at the last minute.

-Pro tip - Chicken patties are not high in fat so keep the heat to medium, and if necessary, low.
-Otherwise, the outside with burning while the inside will still be undercooked. - If unsure, use a meat thermometer.
-The internal temperature of the burger should be about 375 to 425 F
+- If unsure, use a meat thermometer.
+The internal temperature of the burger should be about 375 to 425°F.

 Burger sauce